 - Identify further research and provide networking for future collaboration and activity

 - All aspects of the conservation, study, and research of glass- and ceramics-based cultural heritage are welcome, and papers may explore a wide variety of topics.

 Structure and scope

 The three-day conference will include thematic sessions for paper presentations and a small poster session, as well as a dedicated student session.
-The provisional conference schedule and the list of accepted papers and posters can be found here.
+The conference schedule and the list of accepted papers and posters can be found here.

 Founded in 1753, the British Museum is the first national public museum in the world.
 From the beginning, it granted free admission to all 'studious and curious persons'.
 Visitor numbers have grown from around 5,000 a year in the eighteenth century to nearly 6 million today.
 The collection is one of the largest and most comprehensive and originates from all continents, illustrating and documenting the story of human culture from its beginnings to the present.
 As a Museum of the World, the holdings encompass important collections of ceramics and glass across time and cultures.
 Examples include the largest collection of cuneiform tables in the UK at 130,000 objects, the Sir Percival David Collection of 1,700 pieces of Qing dynasty porcelain and iconic objects such as the Lycurgus Cup, a 4th-century Roman glass cage cup made of a dichroic glass.
 The British Museum has also one of the oldest and largest conservation departments in the world.

 Icon and ICOM-CC would like to thank the British Museum for providing the venue.
 Without this generous support Recent Advances in Glass and Ceramics Conservation 2019 would not have been possible.

 The conference includes a fantastic range of tours specially arranged for delegates.